Tricks For Choosing a Mountain Bike Saddle – a Bike Saddle Fitting Guide

 |Wide||Upright position, City commutes, Recreational rides||Bikeroo Bike Seat$20|

+You'll also want to take a look at our step-by-step guide on how to measure a bike saddle correctly for additional tips and tricks.
 Similarly, you might find interest in learning how to choose your mountain bike handlebar width.
 If so, be sure to read our related article for more information.

 How to Determine the Correct Bike Saddle Height